Honors for Graduating Seniors

 The UCI School of Biological Sciences offers scholarships for motivated, high achieving majors in the school each year.
 The following is a list of the Scholarships available through the Bio Sci Student Affairs office.

-*Instructions for the Carol Becker McGaugh Award can be accessed here.
+*Instructions for the Carol Becker McGaugh Award will be available on this site soon.

 1. Brian Atwood Scholarship